rclgs/hello/README.md

 ## Understanding

 ### Submodules
 Each explored technology is housed inside its own Git submodule (e.g. `hello-django`, `hello-react`, etc.).
-This is mentioned here for my own purposes; so In the
+This is mentioned here for my own purposes; for future reference.
+These submodules don't necessarily relate to each other, although some might, but in most cases don't.

 #### Creating submodules
 1. Create the submodule either in GitHub or using the GitHub CLI (i.e. `gh repo create ...`).